 Level 1 Level 2 Level 3 The desire for change is present across the school with activities happening.
-There There is a shared understanding of intended changes, what is being put in place to All staff share a deep understanding of impact.
-All staff recognise direct and indirect have been small step towards strategic professional learning design; which is address them, and why these changes are appropriate.
-Evidence used to inform these effects and these are clearly understood.
-Precise measurement of both is in place starting to drive desired impact through direct and indirect links.
-Sometimes staff are changes has been communicated to aid understanding which ensures that the desired which draws on from established base lines and enables staff to review and refine not quite aware of what success should look like, although some staff are ready, impact indicators are visible to all those involved.
+There There is a shared understanding of intended changes, what is being put in place to All staff share a deep understan have been small step towards strategic professional learning design; which is address them, and why these changes are appropriate.
+Evidence used to inform these effects and these are clearly un starting to drive desired impact through direct and indirect links.
+Sometimes staff are changes has been communicated to aid understanding which ensures that the desired which draws on from establishe not quite aware of what success should look like, although some staff are ready, impact indicators are visible to all those involved.
 Impact is starting to happen and is throughout cycles of change.
-As changes are refined, iterative plans take account of in some areas, to start to evaluate their impact.
+A in some areas, to start to evaluate their impact.
 There is early and tentative discussion recognised, understood and evaluated by those involved.
 Milestones/KPIs are in place spaced reviews.
-Refinements are based on a clear evidence trail involving a range of about how to assess professional learning across the whole school. with a mixture of short and medium-term goals which have been carefully identified evidence and engaging staff collaboratively in identifying next steps.
-Achievement to ensure timely and effective monitoring, review and refinement cycles.
-Design of outcomes are high and interlinked, with an evidence trail showing how and why policy change is evident although at this stage focuses on predominantly on input factors. and practice has achieved this.
+Refinements ar about how to assess professional learning across the whole school. with a mixture of short and medium-term goals which have been carefully identified evidence and engaging staff co to ensure timely and effective monitoring, review and refinement cycles.
+Design of outcomes are high and interlink change is evident although at this stage focuses on predominantly on input factors. and practice has achieved this.